bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 ### Publishing an app for Android

-{% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
+{% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if:
+- It's built in a Workflow that is exposed to Ship.
 The Workflow must contain a Step that builds an APK (for example, **Android Build**) and the **Deploy to Bitrise.io** Step.
+- The build Step should be set to

 Note that the if you wish to use a custom Script Step or other custom Step to build your APK, you must make sure that the Step exports the APK to the `BITRISE_DEPLOY_DIR` directory."%}